Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

-For example, the case $\bar{J}=N/2$ can be implemented by initializing all the qubits in their ground states, $\ket{0}_j$.
-The reason behind this is that the state \( \bigotimes_{j=1}^N \ket{0}_j \) corresponds to the state \( \ket{N/2, -N/2} \), constraining the system's dynamics to the subspace with \( J = N/2 \).
-While this simplified case may not be directly applicable in experimental settings, it serves as a useful starting point for gaining insights into this problem before we explore more realistic scenarios.
+in Eq.~\eqref{eq:rho}.
+Notice that, in general, $\bar{J}\leq N/2$, and the case $\bar{J}=N/2$ can be implemented by initializing all the qubits in their ground states \( \bigotimes_{j=1}^N \ket{0}_j \), corresponding to the Dicke state \( \ket{N/2, -N/2} \) and hence the system's dynamics is constrained to the subspace with \( J = N/2 \).
+While this simplified case may not be directly applicable in experimental settings, it is a useful starting point for gaining insights into this problem before exploring more realistic scenarios.

-In this particular setting, the steady-state heat current $\dot{Q}_{\rm h}$, as given in Eq.~\eqref{eq:heatcurrent4}, can be analytically derived by averaging the current operator over the thermal state at an effective temperature denoted by \( T^* \) and given in Eq.~(\ref{eq:betastar}).
-The comprehensive calculation for this quantity is provided in Appendix~\ref{appendixA}.
-Here, we only concentrate on discussing certain pertinent limits.
+In this setting, the steady-state heat current $\dot{Q}_{\rm h}$, as given in Eq.~\eqref{eq:heatcurrent4}, can be analytically derived by averaging the current operator over the thermal state at an effective temperature denoted by \( T^* \) and given in Eq.~(\ref{eq:betastar}).
+In the general case, the detailed calculation of this quantity is provided in Appendix~\ref{appendixA}.

-In the limit where the effective temperature $T^*$ is considerably lower than $T_0$ (specifically, $\bar{J} T_0 \gg T^*$), the heat current can be approximated as follows:

-This expression can be interpreted by noticing that at low temperatures the majority of spins are in the inverted state, corresponding to $\langle\hat{J}_z\rangle\approx -\bar{J}$.
-Consequently, the heat current demonstrates a linear dependence on $\bar{J}$, a direct result of this spin inversion at low temperatures.
-Since $\bar{J}$ is at most linear in $N$, we do not have a super-extensive scaling of the heat current in this limit.
-In the opposite regime $\bar{J} T_0 \ll T^*$, by means of Eq.~\eqref{eq:limit2}, we have

-In this scenario, the heat current exhibits a super-linear scaling with $ \bar{J}$.
-This scaling behavior is derived from the non-linear dependence of the thermal populations $P(m_{\bar{J}} \,|\, \bar{J})$ on $\bar{J}$, given in Eq. \eqref{eq:thermal_probabilities}, as shown in Appendix~\ref{appendixA}.
-In the case $\bar{J}=N/2$, this corresponds to a super-extensive scaling in the number of qubits $N$.
-However, it is crucial to recognize that in the thermodynamic limit ($N\to\infty$), the condition $\bar{J} T_0 \ll T^*$ is never met when $\bar{J}=N/2$.
-This is because, as $N$ approaches infinity, $\bar{J}=N/2$ eventually surpasses $T^*/T_0$.